Image transformations

 For example, you could define a complex named transformation that includes a text overlay as a named transformation, using a user-defined variable for the text string value.

-You can also set named transformations as transformation presets, which enables you to preview how assets from your Media Library will look with different named transformations applied.
+You can also set named transformations as transformation templates, which you can apply as templates in the Media Library so that you can preview how assets will look with different named transformations applied.

 For more details, see user-defined variables.
 For a use-case example demonstrating named transformations with user-defined variables, see Named transformation with a user-defined variable.